The Easiest No-Knead Bread Recipe (The Secret is Kneading!)

 Why do you use a mix of bread flour and all-purpose flour?

-Bread flour provides the strong gluten structure needed for a good rise, while the all-purpose flour adds a micro-layer of softness to the crumb, creating the perfect texture.
+After 13 years of testing, this blend is what I've found works best.
+Bread flour provides the strong gluten structure needed for a good rise.
+All-purpose flour adds a micro-layer of softness to the crumb, creating the perfect texture.
+It's not too chewy, not too soft—just right.

 Why bake at 450°F?

-This temperature is the sweet spot for no-knead bread.
-It's hot enough to create a powerful oven spring and a crispy crust, but not so hot that the crust burns before the inside is fully cooked.
+This is the sweet spot for no-knead bread.
+It's hot enough to create powerful oven spring and a crispy crust, but not so hot that the crust burns before the inside is fully cooked.
+I've tested higher and lower temperatures.
+450°F is the magic number.

 Why use convection?